soyssv/compiled-yara-rules/README.md

-# YARA Rules for Personal Use
+# YARA Rules for Malware detection/Av training

 **Note:** The `.yac` file is in a `.rar` archive due to GitHub's file size limitations.